Metacritic

-Metacritic is a website that aggregates reviews of films, television shows, music albums, video games, and formerly books.
+Metacritic is an American website that aggregates reviews of films, television shows, music albums, video games, and formerly books.
 For each product, the scores from each review are averaged (a weighted average).
-Metacritic was created by Jason Dietz, Marc Doyle, and Julie Doyle Roberts in 1999, and is owned by Fandom, Inc. as of 2023.
+Metacritic was created by Jason Dietz, Marc Doyle, and Julie Doyle Roberts in 1999, and was acquired by Fandom, Inc. in 2022.

-Metacritic's scoring converts each review into a percentage, either mathematically from the mark given, or what the site decides subjectively from a qualitative review.
-Before being averaged, the scores are weighted according to a critic's popularity, stature, and volume of reviews.
-The site provides an excerpt from each review and hyperlinks to its source.
-A color of green, yellow, or red summarizes the critics' reviews.
+Metacritic turns each critic and user review into a respective percentage score.
+This can be done either by calculating the score from the rating given or by making a subjective decision based on the review's quality.
+Before averaging the scores, they are adjusted based on the critic's popularity, reputation, and the number of reviews they have written.
+The site also includes a summary from each review and links to the original source, using colors like green, yellow, or red to indicate the overall sentiment of the critics.

 Metacritic won two Webby Awards for excellence as an aggregation website.
 It is regarded as the foremost online review aggregation site for the video game industry.
-Criticism of the site has focused on the assessment system, the assignment of scores to reviews that do not include ratings, third-party attempts to influence the scores, and lack of staff oversight for user reviews.
+Criticism of the site has focused on the assessment system, the assignment of scores to reviews that do not include ratings, third-party attempts to influence the scores, and the reported lack of staff oversight for user reviews.
+There is also the fact that users can create multiple sock puppet accounts with fake emails to review bomb a game multiple times.